RAD52: Role in DNA recombination repair

 RAD52 mediates RAD51 function in homologous recombinational repair (HRR) in both yeast Saccharomyces cerevisiae and in mammalian cells of mice and humans.
 However, the RAD52 protein has distinctly different functions in HRR of yeast and humans.
 In S. cerevisiae, Rad52 protein, acting alone, facilitates the loading of Rad51 protein onto single-stranded DNA pre-coated with replication protein A in the presynaptic phase of recombination.
+In yeast, the function controlled by the RAD52 gene is essential for normal meiosis.
+It appears that the normal functions specified by RAD52 are not essential for either the initial or terminal steps in meiosis, but are required for successful recombination.

 In mice and humans, however, BRCA2 primarily mediates orderly assembly of RAD51 on ssDNA, the form that is active for homologous pairing and strand invasion.
 BRCA2 also redirects RAD51 from dsDNA and prevents dissociation from ssDNA.
 In addition, the four paralogs of RAD51, consisting of RAD51B (RAD51L1), RAD51C (RAD51L2), RAD51D (RAD51L3), XRCC2 form a complex called the BCDX2 complex.
 This complex participates in RAD51 recruitment or stabilization at damage sites.
 The BCDX2 complex appears to act by facilitating the assembly or stability of the RAD51 nucleoprotein filament.
 However, in the presence of a BRCA2 mutation, human RAD52 can mediate RAD51 assembly on ssDNA and substitute for BRCA2 in homologous recombinational DNA repair, though with lower efficiency than BRCA2.

 In addition, human RAD52, in combination with ERCC1, promotes the error-prone homologous DNA repair pathway of single-strand annealing.
 Though error prone, this repair pathway may be needed for survival of cells with DNA damage that is not otherwise repairable.

 Human RAD52 also has an important role in repair of DNA double-strand breaks at active transcription sites during the G0/G1 phase of the cell cycle.
 Repair of these double-strand breaks appears to use an RNA template-based recombination mechanism dependent on RAD52.
 The Cockayne Syndrome B protein (CSB) (coded for by ERCC6) localizes at double-strand breaks at sites of active transcription, followed by RAD51, RAD51C and RAD52 to carry out homologous recombinational repair using the newly synthesized RNA as a template.